kenneth-meyer/kenneth-meyer.github.io/index.markdown

 layout: home
 ---

 Welcome to my webpage!
-See the tabs above to learn more about me!
+I'm a PhD Student studying Computationa Science Engineering and Mathematics at The University of Texas at Austin.

 | ![This is me in Fall 2023 outside the GDC](images/headshot.jfif)|